gooddata/gooddata-java/README.md

 [![Build Status](https://travis-ci.org/martiner/gooddata-java.png?branch=master)](https://travis-ci.org/martiner/gooddata-java)

+The *GoodData Java SDK* encapsulates the REST API provided by the [GoodData](http://www.gooddata.com) platform.
+The first version was implemented during the [All Data Hackathon](http://hackathon.gooddata.com) April 10 - 11 2014
+and currently the SDK is transitioned to be an official GoodData project.

 ## Usage

 The *GoodData Java SDK* is available in Maven Central Repository, to use it from Maven add to `pom.xml`: